Leading for DEIJB in the International School

 What will we learn?

-The overarching problem that needs sustainable solutions and actions is how international school leaders can effectively lead, foster and sustain Diversity, Equity, Inclusion, Justice, and Belonging (DEIJB) within their schools while navigating the inherent tensions of exclusivity, systemic biases, and structural inequities that often exist in fee-paying, independent school environments.
+The overarching problem that needs sustainable solutions and actions is how international school leaders can effectively lead, foster and sustain practices that ensure equity of access to learning, a learning environment that ensures all members of the community can feel inlcuded and can thrive while navigating the inherent tensions around these issues that often exist in fee-paying, independent school environments.

 Self & Systems Identities